 The College of Optometrists has recently changed the format of Stage 2 Assessments.
 You will already have access to the 108 scenarios, which cover the overarching competencies.

+We carefully select FOUR Scenarios per webinar, covering a multitude of competencies.
 We will systematically deconstruct each of them, in a logical and helpful manner via a Webinar that takes place periodically throughout the year.
-We carefully select FOUR Scenarios per webinar, covering a multitude of competencies.
+There are a total of 4 webinars, encasing 16 of the Scenarios.

 As and when dates are confirmed, the Webinar(s) will become available to book via this website!